Noga-ng/NCache/README.md

     ->put();
 ```

+For file-based drivers, this creates an additional cache path below the profile's configured `cachePath`.

-This allows identical cache keys to remain isolated between different cache scopes.
+It also allows cache entries using identical keys to remain separated between different cache scopes.

 ## Shared Driver Configuration

-Multiple profiles often use the same Redis or Memcached server.
+Multiple profiles can use the same Redis or Memcached server.

 `driversFrom` allows a profile to inherit driver connection settings from another profile instead of duplicating them.